drakkan/sftpgo/README.md

 ## Requirements

 - Go as build only dependency.
 We support the Go version(s) used in [continuous integration workflows](./.github/workflows).
-- A suitable SQL server to use as data provider: PostgreSQL 9.4+, MySQL 5.6+, SQLite 3.x, CockroachDB stable.
+- A suitable SQL server to use as data provider:
+  - upstream supported versions of PostgreSQL, MySQL and MariaDB.
+  - CockroachDB stable.
-- The SQL server is optional: you can choose to use an embedded bolt database as key/value store or an in memory data provider.
+- The SQL server is optional: you can choose to use an embedded SQLite, bolt or in memory data provider.

 ## Installation